Kodak T-MAX P3200 Black-and-White Film Review

 Four film characteristic curves for different exposure ratings.
 Development: 13min ≅ EI 3200, 11min ≅ EI 1600, 9min ≅ 800, 8min ≅ 400.

-P3200’s dynamic range is a decent ~10 stops, as seen from the graph (converted ~3 lux-seconds).
+P3200’s dynamic range is decent ~10 stops, as seen from the graph (converted ~3 lux-seconds).
 However, the main strength of this film when it comes to contrast is consistency.

 ✪ Note: Contrast and dynamic range are often used interchangeably.
 Where wide dynamic ranges correspond to low-contrast film and narrow dynamic ranges correspond to high-contrast film.